Pomax/reddit-image-catch-up/README.md

 let you, just set those to `0` before running the script)

 The `domains` value is an array of domains that we "know" are image hosts.
-If left off, this assumes the same list as shown above, but maybe your particular subreddits has a different convention around where images get posted, in which case you'll want to add that to the domains list.
+If left off, the script assumes the same list as shown above, but maybe your particular subreddits have a different convention around where images get posted, in which case you'll want to ammend the domains list.

 The `downloadPath` is where the catch-up script will be writing images to.
-Note that it will create subdirectories for each subreddit you have in your list.
-This value is optional, it simply assumed "downloads" if you leave it out.
+Note that subdirectories will be created inside this directory for each subreddit you have in your list.
+This value is optional, and defaults to "downloads" if you leave it out.

 The `consolidate` flag is used to tell the script whether or not to build subdirectories.
-When omitted it is assuemd `false` but when set to `true` all images will be downloaded into the `downloadPath` directory, rather than into each subreddit's own subdirectories.
-This can be useful when one of your configs is for, say, general nature photography, and you just want to dump everything into a "playlist" on a digital picture frame.
+When omitted, it is assumed `false`, but when set to `true` all images will be downloaded into the base `downloadPath` directory, rather than into each subreddit's own subdirectory.
+This can be useful when one of your configs is for, say, general nature photography, and you just want to dump everything into a "playlist" for a digital picture frame.

 Finally, there is an `exclude` array for specifying a list of file extensions that you don't want downloaded.
-This value is optional, and assumes an empty list if you leave it out.
+This value is optional, and defaults to an empty list if you leave it out.

 ### 2. Using config.json for your configuration

-You can, alternatively, create your own default config by making a file called `config.json` and then putting the configuration JSON in that:
+You can also create your own default configuration by creating a file called `config.json` and then putting the configuration JSON in that:

 ```
 {